ibraheemdev/seize/docs/GUIDE.md

 # Introduction

-Seize tries to stay out of your way as much as possible.
+seize tries to stay out of your way as much as possible.
 It works with raw pointers directly instead of creating safe wrapper types that end up being a hassle to work with in practice.
 Below is a step-by-step guide on how to get started.
 We'll be writing a stack that implements concurrent `push` and `pop` operations.
-The details of how the stack works are not directly relevant, the guide will instead focus on how Seize works generally.
+The details of how the stack works are not directly relevant, the guide will instead focus on how seize works generally.

 # Collectors

-Seize avoids the use of global state and encourages creating a designated _collector_ per data structure.
+seize avoids the use of global state and encourages creating a designated _collector_ per data structure.
 Collectors allow you to allocate, protect, and retire objects.